Digital Realty Trust, Inc. (NYSE:DLR) Expected to Announce Quarterly Sales of $1.10 Billion

-Wall Street analysts expect Digital Realty Trust, Inc. (NYSE:DLR) to announce sales of $1.10 billion for the current quarter, according to Zacks.
-Seven analysts have made estimates for Digital Realty Trust’s earnings.
-The highest sales estimate is $1.11 billion and the lowest is $1.08 billion.
-Digital Realty Trust reported sales of $1.02 billion in the same quarter last year, which would suggest a positive year-over-year growth rate of 7.8%.
-The business is expected to announce its next quarterly earnings report after the market closes on Tuesday, October 26th.
+Brokerages expect that Digital Realty Trust, Inc. (NYSE:DLR) will post sales of $1.10 billion for the current quarter, according to Zacks.
+Seven analysts have made estimates for Digital Realty Trust’s earnings, with estimates ranging from $1.08 billion to $1.11 billion.
+Digital Realty Trust posted sales of $1.02 billion during the same quarter last year, which suggests a positive year over year growth rate of 7.8%.
+The business is expected to issue its next quarterly earnings results after the market closes on Tuesday, October 26th.

-On average, analysts expect that Digital Realty Trust will report full-year sales of $4.45 billion for the current fiscal year, with estimates ranging from $4.37 billion to $4.77 billion.
-For the next fiscal year, analysts forecast that the company will report sales of $4.77 billion, with estimates ranging from $4.58 billion to $5.12 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Digital Realty Trust.
+On average, analysts expect that Digital Realty Trust will report full-year sales of $4.45 billion for the current year, with estimates ranging from $4.37 billion to $4.77 billion.
+For the next financial year, analysts forecast that the business will post sales of $4.77 billion, with estimates ranging from $4.58 billion to $5.12 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow Digital Realty Trust.

-Digital Realty Trust (NYSE:DLR) last released its quarterly earnings results on Thursday, July 29th.
-The real estate investment trust reported $0.45 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.58 by ($1.13).
-Digital Realty Trust had a net margin of 13.22% and a return on equity of 3.52%.
+Digital Realty Trust (NYSE:DLR) last issued its earnings results on Thursday, July 29th.
+The real estate investment trust reported $0.45 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.58 by ($1.13).
+Digital Realty Trust had a return on equity of 3.52% and a net margin of 13.22%.

+The company also recently announced a quarterly dividend, which was paid on Thursday, September 30th.
+Shareholders of record on Wednesday, September 15th were issued a $1.16 dividend.
+This represents a $4.64 annualized dividend and a dividend yield of 2.96%.
+The ex-dividend date was Tuesday, September 14th.
+Digital Realty Trust’s payout ratio is 74.60%.

-In other Digital Realty Trust news, EVP David C. Ruberg sold 55,212 shares of the company’s stock in a transaction that occurred on Wednesday, September 1st.
-The stock was sold at an average price of $166.11, for a total transaction of $9,171,265.32.
-Following the sale, the executive vice president now directly owns 6,666 shares in the company, valued at $1,107,289.26.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CEO A William Stein sold 59,735 shares of the company’s stock in a transaction that occurred on Friday, August 20th.
-The shares were sold at an average price of $164.03, for a total value of $9,798,332.05.
-Following the sale, the chief executive officer now owns 59,735 shares in the company, valued at $9,798,332.05.
+In other Digital Realty Trust news, CEO A William Stein sold 59,735 shares of the stock in a transaction that occurred on Friday, August 20th.
+The stock was sold at an average price of $164.03, for a total transaction of $9,798,332.05.
+Following the transaction, the chief executive officer now owns 59,735 shares in the company, valued at $9,798,332.05.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Kevin Kennedy sold 350 shares of the firm’s stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $154.15, for a total transaction of $53,952.50.
+Following the completion of the sale, the director now owns 350 shares in the company, valued at approximately $53,952.50.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 204,884 shares of company stock valued at $33,906,264.
-0.52% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 204,884 shares of company stock valued at $33,906,264.
+Corporate insiders own 0.52% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Sentry Investment Management LLC raised its holdings in shares of Digital Realty Trust by 2.2% in the second quarter.
-Sentry Investment Management LLC now owns 3,005 shares of the real estate investment trust’s stock worth $452,000 after buying an additional 65 shares during the period.
-Fiera Capital Corp raised its holdings in shares of Digital Realty Trust by 1.5% in the second quarter.
-Fiera Capital Corp now owns 4,330 shares of the real estate investment trust’s stock worth $615,000 after buying an additional 65 shares during the period.
-Mid Atlantic Financial Management Inc. ADV raised its holdings in shares of Digital Realty Trust by 2.5% in the second quarter.
-Mid Atlantic Financial Management Inc. ADV now owns 2,863 shares of the real estate investment trust’s stock worth $431,000 after buying an additional 69 shares during the period.
-Veritable L.P. raised its holdings in shares of Digital Realty Trust by 0.9% in the first quarter.
-Veritable L.P. now owns 8,545 shares of the real estate investment trust’s stock worth $1,203,000 after buying an additional 74 shares during the period.
-Finally, SeaBridge Investment Advisors LLC raised its holdings in shares of Digital Realty Trust by 1.8% in the second quarter.
-SeaBridge Investment Advisors LLC now owns 4,237 shares of the real estate investment trust’s stock worth $637,000 after buying an additional 76 shares during the period.
-Hedge funds and other institutional investors own 96.04% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+Vanguard Group Inc. lifted its holdings in shares of Digital Realty Trust by 0.3% during the second quarter.
+Vanguard Group Inc. now owns 44,104,515 shares of the real estate investment trust’s stock valued at $6,635,966,000 after acquiring an additional 125,355 shares during the period.
+State Street Corp lifted its holdings in shares of Digital Realty Trust by 1.1% during the second quarter.
+State Street Corp now owns 15,941,754 shares of the real estate investment trust’s stock valued at $2,398,596,000 after acquiring an additional 175,344 shares during the period.
+FMR LLC lifted its holdings in shares of Digital Realty Trust by 3.6% during the second quarter.
+FMR LLC now owns 11,119,963 shares of the real estate investment trust’s stock valued at $1,673,110,000 after acquiring an additional 382,954 shares during the period.
+Capital International Investors lifted its holdings in shares of Digital Realty Trust by 7.0% during the second quarter.
+Capital International Investors now owns 10,207,457 shares of the real estate investment trust’s stock valued at $1,536,034,000 after acquiring an additional 666,830 shares during the period.
+Finally, Cohen & Steers Inc. lifted its holdings in shares of Digital Realty Trust by 180.3% during the first quarter.
+Cohen & Steers Inc. now owns 7,450,351 shares of the real estate investment trust’s stock valued at $1,049,316,000 after acquiring an additional 4,792,073 shares during the period.
+96.04% of the stock is owned by institutional investors.

-The company also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Investors of record on Wednesday, September 15th were paid a dividend of $1.16 per share.
-This represents a $4.64 dividend on an annualized basis and a yield of 3.01%.
-The ex-dividend date was Tuesday, September 14th.
-Digital Realty Trust’s payout ratio is presently 74.60%.

 Digital Realty Trust, Inc operates as a real estate investment trust, which engages in the provision of data center, colocation and interconnection solutions.
 It serves the following industries: artificial intelligence (AI), networks, cloud, digital media, mobile, financial services, healthcare, and gaming.